Available courses

 Precision beekeeping (PB), also referred to as precision apiculture, involves managing apiaries by closely monitoring individual bee colonies to reduce resource usage and enhance bee productivity.
 It aligns with precision agriculture and can be divided into three stages: data collection, analysis, and implementation.
 In the data collection phase, measurements are gathered from bee colonies and their surroundings.
 The analysis phase utilizes these measurements, predefined models, and expert insights to understand bee behavior and activity patterns.
 Finally, in the implementation phase, decisions are made and actions are taken based on the analysis to enhance apiary performance.

-Objective the course is to equip students with Improved practical and analytical skills in laboratory and field works for best interpretation of environmental problems
+Course Aim: To equip students with Improved practical and analytical skills in laboratory and field works for best interpretation of environmental problems

 This course is offered to first year students pursuing BSC.
 Agronomy, Agriculture General and Horticultrure